makandra/spreewald/README.md

 * **When I click on "..."**

-  Click on some text that might not be a link
+  Click on some text that might not be a link.

+  Example:

+      When I click on "Collapse"

+* **When I click on the element "(...)"**

+  Click on an element with the given selector.

+  Example:

+      When I click on the element ".sidebar"

+* **When I click on the element for (.+?)**

+  Click on the element with the given [selector alias](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb).

+  Example:

+      When I click on the element for the sidebar

 * **Then "..." should link to "..."**